Mathématique: Chapter 3

 “No problem.”

-Young ate in silence for a few minutes while Rush stared at his plate.
+Young ate in silence while Rush stared at his plate.

 “You seem kind of crippled.”